top of page

 If this exploration resonates, especially the recognition that our birth body still informs the way we move through adulthood, your support helps ensure the work continues with care, independence, and integrity.
 There is no obligation, only an invitation to support an inquiry into something every human organism shares, the first adaptation made in order to survive.

 A Born Identity explores our birth body and early childhood, and how the way we enter the world shapes the nervous system we live from.
-It examines how that first survival configuration quietly informs the managing mind, influencing how we experience safety and stress, how we relate to others, how we approach work and money, and even how easily the body can settle into rest.
+It examines how that first survival configuration quietly informs the managing mind, which over time influences how we experience safety and stress, how we relate and rely on others, how we approach work and money, our beliefs and our faith.

 A Born Identity is a living exploration into something every human organism shares yet rarely examines, how we enter the world and how that first survival event shapes the birth body and the managing mind.
 Long before personality, belief, memory, or narrative form, the body is already adapting.
 At birth, total biological dependency is either supported, interrupted, regulated, or overwhelmed.
 These conditions register directly in the nervous system and become the physiological foundation from which life is later experienced.